fork-testing/forkme/README.md

 steps.

 * Fork this repository
+    - This will create your own remote copy of this repository!
 * Clone your fork
     - Verify that you've cloned your fork and not this repository by running `git remote -v`; you should see